 {It was suggested that we discuss the different architecture philosophy used by IEEE Std.
 802.11 and 3GPP 5G?
 Should this discussion include use cases that rely on QoS that have been implemented? e.g., voice and video are currently well supported on many WLAN implementation, based on IEEE Std.
 802.11.
 IEEE Std.
 802.11 has consistently been enhancing its data link performance and features to support QoS application and meet user performance expectations.}

 {It was suggested that it may be possible for QoS requirements to be met using “natively” and properly in the lower OSI layers (MAC/PHY) in WLAN, based on IEEE Std.
 802.11, if the upper layers properly manage the macro-level QoS matrix.
 In other words, QoS mapping between the WLAN layer and 3GPP upper layer QoS matrix may or may not be needed.
 Therefore, the study information provided by WBA may not be sufficient for the 802.11 WG to draw a definitive conclusion.
 This may require this reply LS to request WBA provide more specific requirements and/or specific use cases to illustrate specific gaps beyond the differences in WLAN and 5G access architecture and management styles.
 As it is unlikely that IEEE Std.
 802.11 based WLANs with change from autonomous resource management to a centralized resource management model similar to the one defined by 3GPP.
 Not adopting the 3GPP resource management model does not mean the WLANs based on IEEE Std.
 802.11 cannot provide users with QoS capabilities that meet user requirements and meet QoS performance requirements for the identified use cases.}

+{If any of the above 3 items are added – the statement that we are only providing discussion on features needs to be revisited}

+{It was suggested – that we need more information from WBA regarding the specific use cases that need to be addressed by the 802.11 WG}

 {It was suggested that discussion should be provide that states IEEE Std.
 802.11 provides connectivity to multiple “core networks”, e.g., ISP, Internet, Enterprise networks, and cellular core networks.
 Therefore, support of interworking with the 3GPP 5G core will only use a subset of IEEE Std.
 802.11 features as some features are provided to address other application.
 Therefore, it would be helpful if WBA could provide more detailed requirements on the IEEE Std.
 802.11 features it expects to use and what limitations it sees in these features.}

+{TGbe additional input – if any}

 {IMT-2020 performance should be noted, see below}